Alcohol and cancer: Australia

-Alcohol as a carcinogen and cocarcinogen
+Alcohol as a carcinogen and co-carcinogen

-The International Agency for Research on Cancer (Centre International de Recherche sur le Cancer) of the World Health Organization has classified alcohol as a Group 1 carcinogen, similar to arsenic, benzene, and asbestos.
-Its evaluation states, "There is sufficient evidence for the carcinogenicity of alcoholic beverages in humans. …Alcoholic beverages are carcinogenic to humans (Group 1)."
-After more epidemiological evidence connecting alcohol →and cancers became available the IARC reconvened in 2007.
-Based on epidemiological studies which revealed cancer risk was independent of the type of alcohol and animal studies which showed increased cancer risk with exposure to ethanol alone, the group determined that the ethanol in alcoholic beverages was carcinogenic to humans.
+In 1998, the International Agency for Research on Cancer (Centre International de Recherche sur le Cancer) of the World Health Organization classified alcoholic beverages as a carcinogen.
+Its evaluation states:

+After more epidemiological evidence connecting alcohol and cancers became available, the IARC reconvened in 2007.
+Based on epidemiological studies, which revealed cancer risk was independent of the type of alcohol, and animal studies, which showed increased cancer risk with exposure to ethanol alone, the group determined that the ethanol in alcoholic beverages was carcinogenic to humans.
 Alcohol was determined to increase the risk of developing breast cancer, liver cancer, colorectal cancer, esophageal cancers, pharyngeal cancer, laryngeal cancer, and oral cancer.
 In 2009, the group determined that acetaldehyde which is a metabolite of ethanol is also carcinogenic to humans.

-As of 2021, the 15th report of the US National Toxicology Program (NTP) classifies the consumption of alcoholic beverages as "known to be a human carcinogen" while acetaldehyde is classified as "reasonably anticipated to be a human carcinogen".
+The U.S. Department of Health & Human Services' National Toxicology Program (NTP) classified alcoholic beverages as a "known human carcinogen" in their 2000 Report on Carcinogens, and this classification remains current as of the 15th edition published in 2021.
+While the report distinguishes between the beverage itself and acetaldehyde (a byproduct of alcohol metabolism), classifying the latter as "reasonably anticipated to be a human carcinogen," the overall message is clear: consuming alcoholic drinks poses a cancer risk.

+A 2001 systematic review did not find a clear safe level of alcohol consumption where there is no increased risk of cancer.

 Mechanisms

 Acetaldehyde

+Alcohol metabolism generates genotoxic acetaldehyde and reactive oxygen species.
+The possible mechanisms for its carcinogenicity include formation of the possible mutagen acetaldehyde, and the induction of the cytochrome P450 system which is known to produce mutagenic compounds from promutagens.

 Acetaldehyde is a byproduct of ethanol breakdown in the liver, metabolized by Alcohol dehydrogenase (ADH), Cytochrome P-450 2E1 and bacterial catalases.
 The liver then normally eliminates 99% of the acetaldehyde.
 ALDH2 converts Acetaldehyde into acetate which is a byproduct that can be excreted through the liver.
-Those with ADH1B*1 have higher rates of conversion of ethanol into Acetaldehyde while, people with ALDH2*2 have a slower conversion rate of acetaldehyde to acetate causing faster build up of acetaldehyde concentrations.
+Those with ADH1B*1 have higher rates of conversion of ethanol into acetaldehyde while, people with ALDH2*2 have a slower conversion rate of acetaldehyde to acetate causing faster build up of acetaldehyde concentrations.
 28-45% of east Asian populations carry the ALDH2*2 allele.
 An average liver can process 7 grams of ethanol per hour.
 For example, it takes 12 hours to eliminate the ethanol in a bottle of wine, giving 12 hours or more of acetaldehyde exposure.